raihanaza/networks-exploration-log/log.md

 ![Image of LMU Traceroute Host](images/lmu_traceroutehost.png)

 Darn.
 Seems like the route is too foggy, I cannot make clear of anything.
 The seas are treacherous, but I will not be deterred!
-I shall try again with the router and DNS instead.
+I shall try again to ping and traceroute with the router and DNS instead.

 _**Router**_